apache/flink/docs/ops/filesystems/index.zh.md

   - **har**
   - ...

-##### Hadoop Configuration
+### Hadoop Configuration

-We recommend using Flink's built-in file systems them unless required otherwise, e.g., for using that file system as YARN's resource storage dir via the `fs.defaultFS` configuration property in Hadoop's `core-site.xml`.
+We recommend using Flink's built-in file systems unless required otherwise.
+Using a Hadoop File System directly may be required, for example, when using that file system for YARN's resource storage, via the `fs.defaultFS` configuration property in Hadoop's `core-site.xml`.

+Putting the Hadoop configuration in the same class path as the Hadoop libraries makes the Hadoop File Systems pick up that configuration.
-If using a Hadoop file system, you can specify the [configuration](../config.html#hdfs) by setting the environment variable `HADOOP_CONF_DIR`, or by setting the `fs.hdfs.hadoopconf` configuration option in `flink-conf.yaml`.
+You can reference another Hadoop configuration by setting the environment variable `HADOOP_CONF_DIR`, or by referencing it via the [Flink configuration](../config.html#hdfs).

 {% highlight yaml %}
 fs.hdfs.hadoopconf: /path/to/etc/hadoop